Welcome to your A-Z Handbook on living in halls!

 Various – normally multicoloured pattern |

 If you're planning to cycle to and from campus, there are lots of options for getting a bike at the University.
 You could hire a bike from UniCycle run by Reading Students' Union.
-This is a small scheme with a limited number of new or second-hand bicycles for hire by the term or year.
+This is a small scheme with a limited number of new or second-hand bicycles for hire by the semester or year.
 For more details about the scheme, please contact Reading Students' Union via email at student.activities@rusu.co.uk.

 If you’d like access to your accommodation’s cycle store, please contact your halls Group reception who will provide this.